jbmilgrom/blogg/src/post/fp-as-a-scientific-revolution.md

 layout: layouts/post.liquid
 ---

-_Excerpted from [Functional Programming and the Semantics of Change, State & Time](/functional-programming-and-identity-state-and-time/#addendum%3A-functional-programming-as-a-scientific-revolution) because somethings you need to see the waterfall to want to take the hike._
+Excerpted from [Functional Programming and the Semantics of Change, State & Time](/post/functional-programming-and-identity-state-and-time/#addendum%3A-functional-programming-as-a-scientific-revolution) because sometimes you need to see the waterfall to want to take the hike.

 ____